 Melissa M. Burnham, Ph.D., is a professor and department chair of Human Development, Family Science, & Counseling, in the College of Education & Human Development at the University of Nevada-Reno.
-She’s an example of an instructor that has had to move to a HyFlex-type format to ensure access for as many students as possible.
+She’s an example of an instructor that has had to move to a HyFlex virtual classroom template to ensure access for as many students as possible.

 While Burnham’s classes were initially entirely remote and later required to be in-person, practically this hasn’t been possible, she says.
 The result: this semester, she says, her classes are “de facto HyFlex because I have provided the option for students to Zoom in to class each week if they need to self-isolate, are feeling ill, or the like.”
 One student had a baby and chose Zoom as an option to keep the baby safe.
 Another, a student athlete, needed knee surgery.